ArthurNaue/2D-Grid-game-engine-using-Raylib/README.md

 To change the map just alter the "iMapSize" variables, you can choose diferent sizes for each axis, to alter the size of the grid just change the "iGridSize' variable

+There are 3 different screens in the game

+TITLE
+GAMEPLAY
+MAPCREATION

-You start at the TITLE screen, press SPACE if you wish to play the game you created or press M to get into the map creation tool (NOT FINISHED)
+By default the game starts at the TITLE screen, press M to go to the MAPCREATION screen
-Go back to TITLE screen with ESCAPE key, also closes the game if you are already on TITLE screen
+In the MAPCREATION screen you can create a map by clicking the squares, to save the map press S and if you got a valid map with only 1 player it will save and you can play it at the GAMEPLAY screen, to clear the MAPCREATION screen press C